KANSAS WOMEN ATTORNEYS ASSOCIATION

 9.1 Place.
-All council meetings shall be held at such times and places as may be designated by the president.
+All Council meetings shall be held at such times and places as may be designated by the President.

 9.3 Special meetings.
-Special meetings may be called by the president or by any three Council members.
+Special meetings may be called by the President or by any three Council members.
 Business to be transacted shall be limited to those matters Identified in the notice of such meeting.

 9.4 Telephone.
 Council members or any committee may participate in a meeting by means of telephone or similar communication.
-Participation in such a meeting shall constitute presence in person.
+Participation in a such a meeting shall constitute presence in person.

 9.6 Action by consent.
 Unless otherwise provided, any action required by statute or regulation to be taken at any Council meeting, may be taken without a meeting, without prior notice and without a vote, so long as all the Council members consent to the action.

 9.7 Quorum.
 One-third of the Council shall constitute a quorum at all Council meetings for the transaction of business.
 In the event that a quorum is not present, the Council may adjourn the meeting form time to time without notice, other than announcement at the meeting, until the requisite number of Council members shall be present and then business may be transacted at the meeting as originally notified.

 9.8 Voting procedures.
 All elections of Council members and votes upon any other question, unless otherwise provided by Council resolution, may be had by ballot, voice vote, or by showing of hands unless a member, at least five days prior to the date of any meeting or election, requests in writing a vote by ballot, and then the election shall be by ballot.